nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 | **Relationships**: Small interactions can build a network of strong connections. | **Outrage**: Small aggravations build up to mass outrage. |

-* "Breakthrough moments are often the result of many previous actions."
+* Breakthrough moments are often the result of many previous actions.
 * Habits seem to make no difference until a critical threshold is crossed.
 This **Valley of Disappointment** is why many people give up on new habits.
     * Compounding is not a linear improvement; the most powerful outcomes are delayed, think exponentially.
 * Habits need to persist long enough to break through the **Plateau of Latent Potential** in order to make meaningful difference.
-    * "Change can take years -- before it happens all at once".
+    * Change can take years -- before it happens all at once.
 * **Systems** are about the process that lead to **goals**, the results you want to achieve.
-    * "Goals are good for setting a direction, but systems are best for making progress."
+    * Goals are good for setting a direction, but systems are best for making progress.
-    * "You do not rise to the level of your goals.
-You fall to the level of your systems."
+    * You do not rise to the level of your goals.
+You fall to the level of your systems.

 <br />